Orbi home mesh wifi system: Pros, cons and tips

 The power consumption of your vacuum cleaner should be described on the specification’s label.

-If not, you may do a search on the internet as we are showing on the picture below.
+If not, you may search the internet, as shown in the picture below.

 620 W / 1000 = 0,62 kW or 0,62 kWh

-Because we are paying to our electricity provider 0,217 euro per every kWh we consume, this means that our vacuum cleaner does cost us 0,134 per every hour of usage.
+Because we are paying our electricity provider 0,217 euros per every kWh we consume, our vacuum cleaner costs us 0,134 per hour of usage.

 0,62 kWh x 0,217 euro per kWh = 0,134 euro per hour

-Once you know the power consumption, the calculator below can be used to estimate the power consumption and the electricity cost of a vacuum cleaner over a period of time.
+Once you know the power consumption, the calculator below can estimate a vacuum cleaner’s power consumption and electricity cost over time.

 For example, if your vacuum cleaner: